sedelmeyer/cc-pyscript/docs/about.rst

 As is discussed in the :ref:`design` section of the ``cc-pyscript`` documentation, I have sought to balance Python best practices and standards with my own needs across a wide range of projects.
 What's more, I've also sought to embed structural characteristics of other great Cookiecutter templates (see :ref:`sources`).

-Starting from those initial principals, I hope to have built a Cookiecutter template that is flexible and robust enough for others to find useful for their own Python data science projects.
+Starting from those initial principals, I hope to have built a Cookiecutter template that is flexible and robust enough for others to find useful for their own Python scripting projects.

 I have taken the time to :ref:`carefully test<project-testing>` and document the ``cc-pyscript`` project, both for my own sake, as well as for the sake of others who might find this project and wish to use it themselves.